 SSS program strictly caters for young people who have or are currently experiencing homelessness, who are or have been registered with a street child recognised centre and who would otherwise not be able to continue with their secondary education.

 How do we support SSS Program Recipients?

 Currently, Little Paths Australia provide on the ground support for scholarship recipients, via Little Paths Australia Tanzanian Liaison Officer (TLO).
-Katie Magambo.
-Our TLO provides support during the application process and beyond to ensure that all the recipients educational needs are met and that Little Paths Australia supporters are kept up to date with the recipients progress.
-A similar support team is currently being created in Cambodia so that we are able to support vulnerable children in Battambang, Cambodia.
+Katie Magambo and Social welfare officer, Naomi.
+Our team provides support during the application process and beyond to ensure that all the recipients educational needs are met and that Little Paths Australia supporters are kept up to date with the recipients progress.

 When & Where?